Deep Dive

 1. Purpose & Value Proposition

-The ecosystem is built on three interconnected layers.
+The ecosystem is built on three interconnected pillars on the Solana blockchain for speed and low cost.
 Fight.ID provides a portable, on-chain identity for fans and fighters.
-Fighting Points (FP) are non-transferable reputation points earned through participation. $FIGHT is the Solana SPL token that fuels the system, with a fixed supply of 10 billion.
+Fighting Points (FP) are non-transferable reputation points earned through participation, which unlock ecosystem perks.
+The $FIGHT token is the programmable currency that connects everything, enabling access, governance, and fee payments across the platform ($FIGHT (Ownership)).

 Conclusion